david lachapelle on new work and life’s lessons

 David LaChapelle, American Jesus: Hold me, carry me boldly, 2009.

-David LaChapelle is one of the most extraordinary image makers and storytellers of our time.
+David LaChapelle is an extraordinary image maker and visual storyteller.
 His hyperreal, obsessively detailed photographs bare the souls of some of the most famous people in the world.
 Amongst many others, he's photographed Michael Jackson as a martyr cradled by Jesus, Curt Cobain in Courtney Love's arms, and Tupac in a bathtub: they're the kind of images that could only exist with the subject's unwavering faith and trust in the photographer.
 Now, for the first time ever in Australia, almost 100 works by David LaChapelle will be exhibited in this year's International Foto Biennale at The Art Gallery of Ballarat.

 The collection of work on display spans 30 years, much of it selected by LaChapelle himself.
 While David has spent time in Australia before, this is the first time his work will be shown in the context of a gallery, something which David himself seems genuinely excited about.
 From his Hawaiian home the icon tells i-D, "Australia is very special to me and it's an honour to be included in this festival.
 The selection being shown is a survey that covers my start in magazines and celebrity portraiture up through the Deluge series, which was the beginning of my return to fine art.
 The show will also give a preview of my latest series, New World."